Nike-Inc/cerberus-node-client/README.md

 # Cerberus Node Client

 This is a node client for interacting with a Cerberus backend.
-It can be used in Amazon EC2 instances and Amazon Lambdas.
+It can be used in any environment that has [AWS credentials][node aws credentials] available.

 To learn more about Cerberus, please visit the [Cerberus website](http://engineering.nike.com/cerberus/).